20 Power Foods

 This popular Japanese soybean is not only rich in vitamins C and B, but it is one of the few natural sources of vitamin E. Edamame is also a great source of protein, says Jeffrey Blumberg, Ph.D., director of the antioxidants lab at Tufts University.
 These beans are considered a natural source of antioxidants and isoflavones.

-Versatile in its use, be it blended in a smoothie or sprinkle it on your morning cereal, this powerful plant can provide an abundant source of fiber, magnesium and calcium.
+Versatile in its use, be it blended in a smoothie or simply sprinkling it on your morning cereal, this powerful plant can provide an abundant source of fiber, magnesium, and calcium.
 Flaxseeds also contain extremely high levels of lignans (which is an abundance of micronutrients and omega-3 fatty acids) and have been linked to the prevention of numerous health problems.
 According to a study published in the Archives of Internal Medicine, flaxseed, due to its high fiber content, can help prevent heart disease.

-For us, this is near the top of the list for ultimate super foods.
-After all, what else can brag about being low in price, high in protein and available year round?
-Studies have linked the consumption of eggs with increased brain health, decreased inflammation, as well as improved cardiovascular heath.
-Take the egg whites for fat free protein!
+For us, this is near the top of the list for ultimate superfoods.
+After all, what other food items can brag about being low in price, high in protein and available all-year round?
+Studies have linked the consumption of eggs with increased brain health, decreased inflammation, as well as improved cardiovascular health.
+Take the egg whites for fat-free protein!

 This herb is a must-have on your shopping list, though it will not be a snack for you like you would on almonds.
 This heart-healthy herb not only reduces your body’s cholesterol and triglycerides, it protects blood cells and blood vessels from inflammatory and oxidative stress.
 As an added bonus, research published in the American Journal of Clinical Nutrition found that compounds in garlic may prevent cellular changes that may lead to cancerous tumor development and inhibit tumor growth.